ChillStingray/ChillStingray.github.io/README.md

 sets the appearance of the website
 # images folder <br />
 contains all the png images used on the website
+# config.yml <br />
+tells which markdown is used and describes the name format for the blog posts.

 # we used jekyll to create the webpage. default.html in layouts_ provides the information for jekyll to work.